 Arizona State University’s ICMA (ASU-ICMA) Student Chapter was founded in the fall of 2012, and organized several events including tours of facilities in the Phoenix Metro Area, discussions with active and retired managers, and other learning opportunities.
 The chapter continues to grow in undergraduate and graduate student members, and seeks opportunities to connect student members with School of Public Affairs (SPA) alumni and local government representatives for informationaland networking opportunities throughout the academic year.

 We strongly encourage you to take advantage of this opportunity available to few students throughout the country.
-If you are interested in joining this organization, please contact any of the officers listed below, or visit SunDevilSync, the ASU Student Organization Directory, at https://orgsync.com/59493/chapter.
-Use your ASURITE ID to access and join.
+To find out about and join the ASU-ICMA Student Chapter start here - https://eoss.asu.edu/clubs .
 We look forward to hearing from you.